bladeszasza/TMNTCrisisSolving/docs/SHOWCASE.md

 2. **Protocol Events Export**: Captured all 25 events in JSON format for analysis
 3. **Browser Integration**: Automatically opened the showcase in the user's default browser

-The system successfully demonstrated Open Floor Protocol compliance with multi-agent collaboration, personality-driven AI responses, and real-time floor management for a complete conversational experience.
+The system demonstrated Open Floor Protocol compliance with multi-agent collaboration, personality-driven AI responses, and real-time floor management for conversational interaction.

 ## Detailed Sequential Conversation Flow